turingschool/curriculum/source/level_1/jsattend.markdown

 #### Accessing the API

 Now what can we actually DO with the `Sunlight` library?
-Check out the readme on the project homepage: "http://github.com/sunlightlabs/ruby-sunlightapi":http://github.com/sunlightlabs/ruby-sunlightapi
+Check out the README on the project homepage: http://github.com/sunlightlabs/ruby-sunlightapi

 We're interested in the `Legislator` object.
 Looking at the examples in the ReadMe you'll see this: